pyscaffold/border-patrol/docs/index.rst

 =================

 Border-Patrol is actually quite simple.
+It overwrites the ``__import__`` function in Python's ``builtins`` package to track every imported module.
+For each module the corresponding package is determined and the version number is retrieved with the help of the ``__version__`` attribute which most professional libraries provide at the package level.
+If this fails the distribution name for the package is determined, e.g. ``scikit-learn`` is the distribution containing the ``sklearn`` package, with the help of ``pkg_resources`` which is a part of ``setuptools``.
+Then the distribution name is used to determine the version number also using ``pkg_resources`` similar to how ``pip`` would do it.

-It overwrites the ``__import__`` function in Python's ``builtins`` package to track every imported package.
-Additionally it registers an ``atexit`` handler to be called when your application finishes and reports all imported modules.
-To avoid any problem registering these things more than once, Border-Patrol is implemented as Singleton and thus it is *not* thread-safe.
+Finally, Border-Patrol registers an ``atexit`` handler to be called when your application finishes and reports all imported modules.
+To avoid any problem registering these things more than once, Border-Patrol is implemented as a singleton and thus it is *not* thread-safe.

 Note